 Contact Information

-Michael McEvoy, Information and Privacy Commissioner and Registrar of Lobbyists
+Michael Harvey, Information and Privacy Commissioner and Registrar of Lobbyists

-The Office of the Information and Privacy Commissioner monitors and enforces compliance with the Freedom of Information and Protection of Privacy Actand the Personal Information Protection Act.
+The Office of the Information and Privacy Commissioner monitors and enforces compliance with the Freedom of Information and Protection of Privacy Act and the Personal Information Protection Act.
 An independent officer of the Legislature, the Information and Privacy Commissioner conducts reviews of access to information requests, investigates complaints, initiates investigations or audits in the public interest, monitors compliance with the Acts, comments on the access and privacy implications of proposed legislation or policy, and promotes freedom of information and protection of privacy principles through public education and outreach.
-The Commissioner is also designated the Registrar of Lobbyists pursuant to the Lobbyist Registration Act, and is responsible for maintaining the Lobbyists Registry and enforcing the legislative requirement for lobbyists to register.
+The Commissioner is also designated the Registrar of Lobbyists and is responsible for monitoring, promoting, and enforcing compliance with the Lobbyists Transparency Act, including managing the online registry of lobbyists.

 Contact Information – Office of the Information and Privacy Commissioner